Moscow: Administrative divisions

-The entire city of Moscow is headed by one mayor (Sergey Sobyanin).
-The city of Moscow is divided into twelve administrative okrugs and 125 districts.
+The city of Moscow is led by a single mayor, Sergey Sobyanin.
+The city is divided into 12 administrative okrugs and 125 districts.

-The Russian capital's town-planning development began to show as early as the 12th century when the city was founded.
-The central part of Moscow grew by consolidating with suburbs in line with medieval principles of urban development when strong fortress walls would gradually spread along the circle streets of adjacent new settlements.
-The first circular defence walls set the trajectory of Moscow's rings, laying the groundwork for the future planning of the Russian capital.
+Moscow's urban planning appeared as early as the 12th century, when the city was founded.
+The city center grew by amalgamating with suburbs, in keeping with medieval principles of urban development, as strong fortress walls gradually spread along the circular streets of adjacent new settlements.
+The first circular defense walls established the trajectory for Moscow's rings, laying the groundwork for future city planning.